“Stop corporate greed”: Protesters rally in solidarity with essential workers against Kroger Co.’s planned closures of North and East Long Beach grocery stores

 At the beginning of the pandemic, Kroger voluntarily instated the hero pay.
 That pay boost ended during the summer when the first surge subsided.

-“It’s unfair, they’re [Kroger] doing it so others can get scared,” said United Food and Commercial Workers International Union (UFCW) representative Linda Martinez.
+“It’s unfair, they’re [Kroger] doing it so others can get scared,” United Food and Commercial Workers International Union (UFCW) representative Linda Martinez said.
 “Intimidation, fear is being instilled in workers when they’re being profitable, it’s a direct attack on workers, they deserve hazard pay.”